ctcLink Institution Level Service Accounts

 College Responsibilities/Limitations

-Overseeing the operational control of the account post-establishment, including password management and auditing account usage.
-It is critical that the Local Security Administrator be the account owner (one LSA), and control the usage of the account.
+• Overseeing the operational control of the account post-establishment, including password management and auditing account usage.
 In the case where the primary owner is out and someone has to intervene on the job account to fix errors, the password should be reset when the primary owner returns.
-It is Best Practice to change the password on these accounts every 90 days as they are considered privileged type accounts.
+It is Best Practice to request these passwords be changed every 90 days as they are considered privileged type accounts.
+The Primary owner should be the only one to know the password, and relay that password to a backup if they are out on vacation and the jobs fail.
+IN instances where the primary owner is not available, the local security administrator can submit a high priority ticket to SBCTC and request a password reset be sent to the email on that account.

 • Submitting requests for service accounts through the SBCTC Service Desk (https://servicedesk.sbctc.edu) with the necessary details outlined below.